-At the beginning of each class, after Familia check in, homework problems may be answered.
+At the beginning of each class, homework problems may be answered.
 If you have a question, write the section number and problem number in the designated area.
 If your problem is already on the board, write a check next to the problem.
-Only problems with at least one check (meaning 2 familias want to see it) will be discussed in class.
+Only problems with 2 or more checks will be discussed in class.